yokoffing/filterlists/README.md

 ### Fonts

 1) [**Block third-party fonts**](https://github.com/yokoffing/filterlists/blob/main/block_third_party_fonts.txt) (70 rules) | [subscribe](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/yokoffing/filterlists/main/block_third_party_fonts.txt&title=Block%20third-party%20fonts)
-<br> A successor to [Fanboy's Anti-thirdparty Fonts](https://github.com/ryanbr/fanboy-adblock/blob/master/fanboy-antifonts.txt), this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
-I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup>

-> [!WARNING]
-> **Block third-party fonts** will break the "look and feel" of some sites, but sites will load faster.
+<br> This filter blocks fonts from third-party domains, which improves page load speed and protects your privacy.
+There are built-in exceptions to minimize site issues, such as allowing for font icons.
+Overall, it's more flexible than blocking all third-party fonts outright (e.g., `$font,3p`).
+Note that this list will break the "look and feel" of some sites.

 ## Annoyances